 CASE STUDY - SAFETY INSTALLATION PUBLIC LIABILITY

 A sole trader installing edge protection and perimeter rail on residential builds needed $20M Public Liability.
 The business name read like a consulting firm.
 The actual work was physical, at height, on residential sites.
-Most of the market declined on occupation or turnover before placement was secured.
+Mainstream appetite for this occupation is limited, and every insurer draws its lines slightly differently - the placement came from knowing which specialist market fitted.

 $20M PL Limit